 James scratched the back of his head in thought.
 "Would you like to talk about it more?"

 Sirius shook his head.
 "No," he answered simply.

 "Alright then."
 James responded uncomfortably looking around the room for something to distract him.

 “So Jamesy," Sirius said as he clapped his hands together to signal a change of subject.
 "I heard from your Mum that you’ve been driving her mad.”

 “Yeah, I suppose I have been.”
 James smiled gratefully for the change in conversation.

 Sirius gave him a lopsided smirk, “Well let’s get to it then.”

 “Get to what Sirius?”
 James asked curiously.

 “What do you have in mind?”
-James asked, grinning sheepishly.
+James wondered mischievously.

 The two sat, and planned what type of pranks they were going to play on Mrs. Potter.
 None of course would hurt her, but just to get a good laugh.
+Sirius was grateful that the Potter's at least had a sense of humor and were more relaxed compared to the Blacks.
 After that, they talked for hours about Quidditch, school, future plans and a certain red haired girl James fancied until they were called down to dinner.